MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 }
 ```

-You can also optionally add **one binary** and **one text** attachment to a crash report.
+You can also optionally add **one binary** and **one text** attachment to a handled error report.
 Pass the attachments as an array of `ErrorAttachmentLog` objects as shown in the example below.

 ```csharp
 try {